 For information about recycling in Chester County, click here.

 Click here for tips on recycling plastic film and plastic bags.

 The Chester County Recycling Coordinator, sponsored by the Chester County Board of Commissioners through the Chester County Solid Waste Authority, teaches backyard composting to county residents and provides materials and support.
 Currently, there are no scheduled classes.
 For more information, please contact the CCSWA at (610) 273-3771 x228.

 Compact Florescent Bulbs (CFLs) cannot be disposed of in the trash.
 They are being collected at all Lowe’s stores, Home Depot stores, and at the Lanchester Landfill for recycling.

 The Covered Device Recycling Act (CDRA) 108 of 2010 prohibits the disposal of computers, monitors, tablets, peripherals, televisions, and e-readers in the normal trash stream.
 Please see the Recycling and Safe Disposal page of the CCSWA website or their Resource Directory for information on how to recycle these items.

 The CCSWA holds several Household Hazardous Waste (HHW) Collections in Chester County each year for items that cannot be placed in the normal trash stream.
+The list of collections for 2018 will be posted once it is made available.
 Click here for a detailed list of what will and will not be accepted.
 Please note: the CCSWA no longer collects e-waste at Household Hazardous Waste events; click here for places to recycle such items, or browse the CCSWA’s resource directory.